JoelNiklaus/evaluate-idk/README.md

 ## Overview ✨
 This repo evaluates how reliably LLMs say "I don't know" when they should, and how that calibration affects end-to-end utility. 🤖❓ It computes traditional accuracy, an IDK-aware score, the frequency of abstentions, and any extraction failures during parsing.
 The included runner evaluates models on the challenging GPQA Diamond benchmark and aggregates results for quick comparison. 🧪📊

+So far, this repo supports GPQA-Diamond and LEXam-English.

 ## Results 📊

+### GPQA-Diamond
 Latest aggregated results (as of September 26, 2025):

 | Model                  | trad_score ± se | idk_score ± se | idk_freq ± se | extract_fail ± se |